-Penn State Behrend offers several academic programs to fit your needs, including 37 baccalaureate degree majors, four associate degree majors, five graduate programs, and a variety of pre-professional programs, minors, and undergraduate certificate programs.
+Penn State Behrend offers several academic programs to fit your needs, including 38 baccalaureate degree majors, four associate degree majors, five graduate programs, and various pre-professional programs, minors, and undergraduate certificate programs.
 Visit our Majors and Degree Programs page for more information on these programs.

 Although most of these programs can be completed during the day, Penn State Behrend also offers several programs that are available for evening completion, keeping your many different work, family, and community responsibilities in mind.